 Senator Nakayama: Better understanding is more important for both countries [News end].

-Dave: When did you actually get that position at the Diet?
+David: When did you actually get that position at the Diet?

 Tim: That was maybe thirty years ago, when anybody who looked like you or me walkingaround the Nagatacho area was just instantly triggered as a spy.

-Dave: Of course.
+David: Of course.
 And there were no foreigners working in the diet at that time?

 Tim: No foreigners working in the diet.
 There were foreigners, young foreigners, fellows like me, who had finished graduate school, who were travelling to Japan, or maybe on a grant of some sort, who were working for a parliamentarian on the outside office.
 But this is the first time for a foreigner to get a badge, a lapel badge, that gave him free access into the Diet complex.

-Dave: That’s a big thing.
+David: That’s a big thing.
 To have that lapel badge.
 That’s a very big deal.
 I bet they weren’t too happy to give that to a foreigner.
 A lot of people inside the diet must have been a little bit uncomfortable with that.

 Tim: It was actually kind of secret because it hadn’t been done before.
 So, most of the times, you’ve been here a long time too David, if it hasn’t been done before, therefore, it can’t be done.
 And the parliamentarian that hired me was a Senator from Osaka, had a lot of await behind him, and he said he was going to push it through.
 “So, Langley, you just you just bide your time and just smile”.
 Yeah, that’s but it was a great ride.

-Dave: You must have seen a lot of things while you were working in the diet.
+David: You must have seen a lot of things while you were working in the diet.
 And the one that I’m particularly interested in is the idea of, let’s say not just corporations, but let’s say outside organizations, various institutions, that have their own policy agenda; have something they want to put forward whether it’s selling a particular product or providing a service in the marketplace, and they need to have both politicians and regulators look with favor on that position.
 And from what I understand, a lot of organizations inside Japan have no problem going to the Diet, in various ways, expressing their ideas to various legislators.
 You must see a lot of that.

 Tim: Sure.
 There are a couple of ways that one can influence the process.
 One of the ways is to go into the various ministry that is actually, you know, chumping down on how the regulations are applied: who is in the scope of their regulatory prowess, that sort thing.
 But then there’s the political end too, and that that would be in the upper-house or in the lower-house.
 So, people would come into the Diet offices with a request and in any particular day, you would say 30 or 40 people that would come in.
 “We have a request.
 We would like to meet with the member if he’s available.
 If he’s not then you’ll do just fine.
 Can I have five minutes of your time?”

-Dave: Well, if that’s it, at that level, it’s not unlike the way legislators work all over the world, where individual constituents go in and say I have a request; there’s something I’d like to talk to the member about.
+David: Well, if that’s it, at that level, it’s not unlike the way legislators work all over the world, where individual constituents go in and say I have a request; there’s something I’d like to talk to the member about.
 That’s not unusual.
 But I’m looking more at the way, particularly, corporations want to influence policy and want to do more than just present their position on something.
 They want to actually influence decision-making, particularly, inside the Diet.
 You must have seen a little bit of that.

 Tim: Well, there’s, you know, it runs the gamut.
 I mean from this side of the bell curve to this side of the bell curve, this is the pretty side, this is not very pretty side.
 And all of that happens and it takes all sorts of different kinds of people.
 And that’s why in a Diet office the space is rather small, you can fit maybe three or four people.
 Now with the new building you can fit maybe five or six people in there.
 So, any visitor that would come in would meet any one of two or three people.
 And in the old days, you’d only really meet with one or two people.
 And you would bring in your proposal and it would happen day after day.
 I mean you would visit the diet office on a rather frequent basis.
 Not always bringing goods and candies and gifts, and stuff like that, but frequently you would.

-Dave: Interesting.
+David: Interesting.
 So, people could actually bring presents for diet members?

 Tim: Well, in Japanese culture, it’s rude to go visit somebody if you’re going to ask something by going, without having, tebura, without having some sort of a gift.

-Dave: So, I could for example bring a large suitcase, full of cash, when I go to visit my diet member.
+David: So, I could for example bring a large suitcase, full of cash, when I go to visit my diet member.

 Tim: Usually, they don’t do it that way, and if it’s done, it’s not done inside the diet office: it would be done outside.
 That sort of thing does happen.
 A lot of people have gotten in trouble with that.

-Dave: What about foreigners?
+David: What about foreigners?
 You know, I mean, we come in, I’m speaking now on behalf of all foreign companies here, but we come to Japan, we don’t know how things work here.
 And, we just assume, well, it’s got to be pretty much like it is overseas.
 So, okay.
 We hear the Japanese go in and just buy favors and you know, “we’re on the wrong end of some regulation.
 We’d like things to go a little more our way”.
 What kind of foreign company do?

 Tim: It’s a very difficult, very delicate process.
 There are laws, for example, if you’re an American, a Brit or an Australian, in your country that apply to you as a person doing business in a foreign country.
 So, in the United States, they have the Foreign Corrupt Practices Act that dictates how you can act in a foreign country with people who are legislating issues of with it within your realm of business.
 And if you are, you know, spending money on them taking them golfing and that sort of thing, there are certain requirements for reporting.
 And there are certain things that you can and cannot do.
 So, you can get into big trouble as a foreign company in Japan because of things that you’re doing here, back home.
 So, your company, your headquarters, can get in big trouble.
 But, similarly here in Japan, there are laws that govern how anybody can interact with a member of the Parliament and gift-giving and doing things that in some countries would be called bribes.
 Yeah, that’s very closely watched and people get in trouble a lot.

-Dave: So things have changed a lot over the last several decades.
+David: So things have changed a lot over the last several decades.
 You must have seen a lot of changes here.
 But like you mentioned, the Foreign Corrupt Practices Act in the U.S, that’s changed a lot of things.
 It wasn’t designed to affect Japan so much as other parts of the world, but it certainly affects here and it affects the way foreign companies do business here-

 Tim: One of the interesting aspects of the United States economy is that foreign trade, goods and services, account for about 30 percent of GDP.
 So, it’s a big engine of growth there.
 So, you have to have people that are doing business overseas.
 So, yes, they get watched very carefully by the US regulators and also by their competitors.
 So, not only the regulators are going to catch you with your hands in the cookie jar but your competitors are going to tattle on you and say I think that they’re doing something they shouldn’t be doing and you might want to take a look at that, and here’s a document that I have, and here’s a receipt, that sort of thing.

-Dave: Okay.
+David: Okay.
 Well, I’m maybe getting this wrong.
 But, it sounds to me, like Japanese companies in many ways have an edge and I certainly don’t mean linguistic, Japanese companies have an edge in that they know how to pour water, the better word, lobby their own government.
 Whereas foreign companies are sort of handcuffed by regulation by laws in their home countries, that make it virtually impossible to go out and do what we would normally consider lobbying.